 Bottaro Law recently announced that it is pleased to join a number of others as a proud sponsor of Rhode Island Ministry Food Bank’s 2016 “Empty Bowls” Event.
 Event sponsors and others hope to build on last year’s inaugural charitable outpouring, which raised some $85,000 for the Food Bank.
-Bottaro Law is headed by founding member, Mike Bottaro, whose law practice is solely devoted to helping injured people in Rhode Island and Massachusetts in the areas of personal injury and disability law.
+The Bottaro Law Firm, LLC is headed by founding member, Mike Bottaro, whose law practice is solely devoted to helping injured people in Rhode Island and Massachusetts in the areas of personal injury and disability law.

 A Handmade Bowl, A Simple Meal, A Way to Give

 The idea is quite simple.
 Enjoy local pottery and food at this casual family-friendly event.
 Choose a handmade artisanal bowl.
 Taste samples of soup, bread, and dessert from 34 local restaurants.
 Keep your bowl as a reminder that your support helps fill all the empty bowls in the ministry.
 The event details:

 Rhodes on the Pawtuxet

 Bowls Created by Local Artists and Sculptors

 Bowls for the event to fight hunger have been created and crafted by a diverse group of artists and sculptors.
 Their talents will continue to be displayed in your home or office long after the event itself.

 26th Anniversary of the National Empty Bowls Event